World's Smallest Police Station

 Many hardships have been endured by the retired St. Joe Company phone booth.
 Vandals have ripped phones from the booth, shot holes through its glass, it has been knocked over by a pickup truck and knocked over and damaged by Hurricane Kate.
 Adding insult to injury, a tourist one asked a gas station attendant to help him load it into his vehicle so he could take it back to Tennessee with him.

-The original booth is on display in the Carrabelle Chamber of Commerce office, located at 105 St. James Avenue (Hwy.
-98) and can be seen Monday - Friday, 10:00 AM-2:00 PM.
+The original booth is located across the street from the Carrabelle Chamber of Commerce office, at 105 St. James Avenue (Hwy.
+98).
 It has been featured on the television shows "Real People", "Ripley's Believe It or Not", and the "Today Show".
 It was also featured in the movie "Tate's Hell" produced by Florida State University.

 We invite you to stop by and take your picture in front of "THE WORLD'S SMALLEST POLICE STATION!"